openshift/ci-docs/content/en/docs/how-tos/adding-a-cluster-profile.md

 secretsync/target-name: "cluster-secrets-<name>"
 {{< / highlight >}}

-Credentials provided for the test containers fall into two categories:
-- Credentials are mounted using a simple `Secret` mount.
+Credentials provided for the test containers are mounted using a simple `Secret` mount.
   - The secret name must match the item in the `ci-secret-bootstrap` configuration.
   - If the convention for the secret to be named `cluster-secrets-<name>` is followed, no other action is required.